History at St Edward’s Church of England Academy.

 The Tudor Reformation: Was Mary really bloody?

 The Civil War: Did Charles I deserve to die?
+How is Oliver Cromwell remembered?

-How beneficial was the British Empire?
+The Transatlantic Slave Trade and investigation: How beneficial was the British Empire?